-The proposed project has received Harbor Permit Number 133-92 and Plan Check Number 0554-2013 from the City of Newport Beach Harbor Resources Division.
-The applicant's agent has sought approval from the Santa Ana Regional Water Quality Control Board (RWQCB).
-The agent also applied to the U.S. Army Corps of Engineers for a permit, but has not received a Provisional Letter of Permission (Provisional LOP) for the dock replacement project as of this date.
+The proposed project has received Harbor Permit Number 636-605 and Plan Check Number 1455-2013 from the City of Newport Beach Harbor Resources Division.
+The applicant's agent has applied for approval from the Santa Ana Regional Water Quality Control Board (RWQCB) and the U.S. Army Corps of Engineers.

 As part of its Harbor Permit for the project, the City of Newport Beach has imposed Special Condition 8, which states: "Vessels shall not encroach upon neighbor's property on either side."
-The City also included Special Condition 9, which says: "Vessels may not extend beyond the end of the fingers by more than the width of its beam, except as otherwise noted in the Municipal Code."
-The City's Special Condition 10 specifies that the maximum beam of a vessel that is permitted to side-tie to the westernmost side of the float is 9'.
-The City's Special Condition 11 says that the maximum beam that is permitted to side-tie to the easternmost side of the float is 18'.
+The City also included Special Condition 9, which says: "Vessels may not extend beyond the end of 5-13-0511 (Huchel) Administrative Permit the fingers by more than the width of its beam, except as otherwise noted in the Municipal Code."
+The City's Special Condition 10 specifies that the maximum beam of a vessel that is permitted to side-tie to the westernmost side of the float is 8'.
+The City's Special Condition 11 says that the maximum beam that is permitted to side-tie to the easternmost side of the float is 14'.